Decentralized Sparse Linear Regression via Gradient-Tracking: Linear Convergence and Statistical Guarantees: Introduction

 \section{Introduction}

 Datasets with massive sample size and high-dimensionality are ubiquitous in modern science and engineering; examples include genomics and biomedical data, social media, financial time-series, and e-commerce data, just to name a few.
-The archetypal scenario is the one wherein data are generated, acquired, or stored at multiple sources at different points in time and space; the sheer volume and spatial/temporal disparity of data render centralized processing and storage on standalone machines prohibitory or infeasible.
-This has motivated in recent years a surge of interest in developing distributed methods that enable analytics and computations across multiple machines (hereafter referred to as agents), connected by a communication network.
-Broadly speaking, two architectures have captured most of the interest of research communities, namely: (i) the {\it master-worker} topology and (ii) a general, connected, multiagent architecture (a.k.a. {\it mesh network}); they are depicted in Fig.~\ref{fig1:topology} and briefly commented next.
+The archetypal scenario is the one wherein data are produced, collected, or stored at different times and locations.
+The sheer volume and spatial/temporal disparity of data render centralized processing and storage on standalone machines prohibitively expensive or outright impossible.
+This has motivated in recent years a surge of interest in developing distributed methods that enable analytics and computations across multiple machines (henceforth referred to as agents), connected by a communication network. {}{Broadly speaking, two architectures have captured most of the interest of the research community, namely: (i) the {\it master-worker} topology and (ii) a general, connected, multiagent architecture (a.k.a. {\it mesh network}).
+They are depicted in Fig.~\ref{fig1:topology} and briefly commented next.} \\ {}{In a {\it master-worker} architecture, there is typically one or more master nodes connected to all other nodes, termed workers.
+The workers store part of the data, execute (in parallel) intermediate computations, and communicate (iteratively) suitable outcomes to the master node, which maintains and updates the authoritative copy of the optimization variables, producing eventually the final output.
+These federated architectures have been adopted in several applications to parallelize and decompose a variety of learning and optimization tasks; see, e.g., \citep{smith_fedLen_SPMag20, pmlr-v54-mcmahan17a, boyd2011distributed}.
+The statistical community is best acquainted with {\it divide-and-conquer} (D\&C) methods whereby the master node combines the estimators produced by the workers using their local datasets.
+The idea has been widely applied in statistical estimation and inference such as M-estimation~\citep{zhang2013communication,chen2014split,shi2018massive}, sparse high dimensional models~\cite{battey2018distributed,lee2017communication}, PCA~\cite{fan2019distributed}, matrix factorization~\cite{mackey2011divide}, quantile regression~\cite{volgushev2019distributed,chen2019quantile} and non- and semi-parametric methods including~\citep{neiswanger2014asymptotically,shang2017computational,zhao2016partially,zhang2013divide,kleiner2014scalable}, just to name a few. }\\ {}{However, such architectures may be impractical or undesirable in various scenarios.
+For example, in large-scale systems, the master node can become a systemic bottleneck: (i) its failure can disrupt the entire network, (ii) the node's communication resources may become insufficient as the network size grows (owing to restricted bandwidth), and (iii) the implementation of some algorithms may require prohibitive computation efforts on standalone machines \citep{hendrikx2020}, particularly when processing high-dimensional and large datasets.
+Furthermore, there are scenarios where establishing a star topology (or a spanning tree) is simply not feasible or too resource-expensive; this is the case, e.g., of wireless networks with low-power devices, which can communicate only with nodes in their physical proximity.
+To circumventing these impediments, a natural approach is to eliminate master nodes, transitioning to peer-to-peer architectures wherein each node is connected exclusively to a subset of other nodes.
+These are the systems considered in this work. }